Configure, price and quote

-Configure, price, quote (CPQ) software is a term used in business to describe software systems that help sellers quote complex and configurable products.
+Configure, price, quote (CPQ) software helps sellers quote complex and configurable products.
 An example could be a maker of heavy trucks.
 If the customer chooses a certain chassis (the base frame of a motor vehicle), the choice of engines may be limited, because certain engines might not fit a certain chassis.
 Given a certain choice of engine, the choice of trailer may be limited (e.g. a heavy trailer requires a stronger engine), and so on.
 If the product is highly configurable, the user may face combinatorial explosion, which means the rapid growth of the complexity of a problem.
 Thus a configuration engine is employed to alleviate this problem.

 Configuration engines

 The "configure" in CPQ deals with the complex challenges of combining components and parts into a more viable product.

-There are three main approaches used to alleviate the problem of combinatorial explosion:
+There are a few main approaches used to alleviate the problem of combinatorial explosion: